Antichess/skype-image-grabber/README.md

 ### Organizing the folder

 Organize a new folder that is like the repository shown above.
+Cloning this repository will have everything automatically set up as is.
 ```
 📁    skype-image-grabber
     📁    images